dribic/duckdiceGoBot/README.md

 ## Features

 - Currently only has CLI.
+- Implements the Fibonacci betting strategy for automated gambling on duckdice.io.
 - Implements the Labouchere betting strategy for automated gambling on duckdice.io.
 - Implements the 1% hunt betting strategy for automated gambling on duckdice.io.
 - Easy to configure and deploy.